MichaelCurrin/code-cookbook/recipes/containers/jekyll.md

 - [jekyll/minimal](https://hub.docker.com/r/jekyll/minimal) image - very minimal image.
     > The minimal image skips all the extra gems, all the extra dev dependencies and leaves a very small image to download.
 This is intended for people who do not need anything extra but Jekyll.

+You can run `docker pull IMAGE_NAME` if you want to explicitly download or update the image names above.
+Though you don't have to.
+Use the Dockerfile or non-Dockerfile approaches below will download the tag for you if it is missing.

 ## Set Jekyll version